wso2/build-automation-artifacts/nexus-migration/auto-nexus-staging-promotion/README.md

 # Automated Promotion Pipeline from Staging to Releases and Maven Central

-A Jenkins Declarative Pipeline that automatically promotes **all** Maven artifacts found in a Nexus 'staging' repository to Nexus 'releases and **Central Publisher Portal** on a scheduled basis (every 6 hours).
+A Jenkins Declarative Pipeline that automatically promotes **all** Maven artifacts found in a Nexus 'staging' repository to Nexus 'releases' and **Central Publisher Portal** on a scheduled basis (every 6 hours).
 The pipeline discovers, downloads, moves, and uploads everything.
 Thereafter the Admin then confirms publishing to **Maven Central** or drops the deployment on the Central Publisher Portal.

 ## Workflow